-- Continuous monitoring of PV data, the examination of options for risk minimization and prevention and that appropriate measures are taken by the MAH (refer Chapter 6 for detailed information) - Scientific evaluation of all information on the risks of pharmaceutical products as regards patients or public health, in particular as regards adverse reactions in human beings arising from use of the product within or outside the terms of its marketing authorization or associated with occupational exposure (refer Chapters 2, 3 and 6 for detailed information) - Submission of accurate and verifiable data on all AEFIs to the regulatory authority-within the legally required time-limits - Quality, integrity and completeness of the information submitted on the risks of pharmaceutical products, including processes to avoid duplicate submissions and to validate signals - Effective communication with regulatory authority, including communication on new or changed risks, the PSMF, risk management systems, PSURs and CAPAs.
+- Continuous monitoring of PV data, the examination of options for risk minimization and prevention and that appropriate measures are taken by the MAH. - Scientific evaluation of all information on the risks of vaccine products in regards to patients or public health, in particular to their adverse events in human beings arising from use of the product within or outside the terms of its marketing authorization or associated with occupational exposure. - ❖ Submission of accurate and verifiable data on all AEFIs to the regulatory authority within the legally required time-limits. - Quality, integrity and completeness of the information submitted on the risks of vaccine products, including processes to avoid duplicate submissions and to validate signals. - Effective communication with regulatory authority. including communication on new or changed risks, the PSMF, risk management systems, PSURs and CAPAs.